Michelle Williams (actress): 1996–2000: Dawson's Creek and transition to adult roles

-Williams has credited Dawson's Creek as "the best acting class", but she also admitted to not having fully invested herself in the show as "my taste was in contradiction to what I was doing every single day."
+Williams credited Dawson's Creek as "the best acting class", but also admitted to not having fully invested herself in the show as "my taste was in contradiction to what I was doing every single day."
 She would film the series for nine months each year and spend the remaining time playing against type in independent features, which she considered a better fit for her personality.
 She said the financial stability of a steady job empowered her to act in such films.
 Williams found her first such role in the comedy Dick (1999), a parody of the Watergate scandal, in which she and Kirsten Dunst played teenagers obsessed with Richard Nixon.
 Praising the film's political satire, Lisa Schwarzbaum of Entertainment Weekly credited both actresses for playing their roles with "screwball verve".
 Dick failed to recoup its $13 million investment.
 In the same year Williams played a small part in But I'm a Cheerleader, a satirical comedy about conversion therapy.

 Keen to play challenging roles in adult-oriented projects, Williams spent the summer of 1999 starring in an off-Broadway play titled Killer Joe.
 Written by Tracy Letts, it is a black comedy about a dysfunctional family who kills their matriarch for insurance money; she was cast as the family's youngest daughter.
 The production featured gruesome violence and required Williams to perform a nude scene.
 Her socially conservative parents were displeased with it, but she said she found it "cathartic and freeing".
 Her next role was in the HBO television film If These Walls Could Talk 2 (2000), a drama about three lesbian couples in different time periods.
-Williams agreed to the project after ensuring that a sex scene with co-star Chloë Sevigny was pertinent to the story and not meant to titillate.
+Williams signed on to the project after ensuring that a sex scene with co-star Chloë Sevigny was pertinent to the story and not meant to titillate.
 In a mixed review of the film, Ken Tucker criticized Williams for overplaying her character's eagerness.
-When asked about playing a series of sexual roles, Williams stated, "I don't think of any of them as sexy, hot girls.
+When asked about playing a series of sexual roles, she stated, "I don't think of any of them as sexy, hot girls.
 They were just defined at an early age by the fact that others saw them that way."
 She subsequently made an effort to play roles that were not sexualized.